Frequently Asked Questions

 Yes, applicants are asked to submit a single PDF file of the complete application via email, along with 5 hard copies via mail.

 14. I am planning to deliver the 5 required proposal packets by hand.
 Is this acceptable?

-Yes.
+Yes but mail is preferred.
 The address is: 888 West Sixth Street, Suite 1150, Los Angeles, California 90017-2737.
 All proposals are due at our office by 3 pm on or before the applicable deadline date.